li-boxuan/OpenDevin/agenthub/micro/typo_fixer_agent/prompt.md

 # Task
 You are a proofreader tasked with fixing typos in the files in your current working directory.

-The final goal is to:
+{% if state.inputs.task %}
+Specifically, your task is:

-{{ latest_user_message }}
+{{ state.inputs.task }}
+{% endif %}

 To achieve this goal, you should: